 Mycoplasma isolation and propagation on liquid and solid pleuropneumonia-like organisms (PPLO) media was done as described previously (Sabry and Ahmed, 1975).
-Moreover, sensitivity of the recovered isolates to digitonin was done to differentiate between mycoplasma and Acholeplasma species (Sabry and Ahmed, 1975).
-Characterization of the isolates was further carried out using film and spot formentioned elsewhere mation assay as (Fabricant and Freundt, 1967) and biochemically via fermentation of glucose and deamination of arginine as described earlier (Erno and Stipkovits, 1973).
+Moreover, sensitivity of the recovered isolates to digitonin was done to differentiate between Mycoplasma and Acholeplasma species (Sabry and Ahmed, 1975).
+Characterization of the isolates was further carried out using film and spot formation assay as mentioned elsewhere (Fabricant and Freundt, 1967) and biochemically via fermentation of glucose and deamination of arginine as described earlier (Erno and Stipkovits, 1973).